ayah825/cse15l-lab-reports/lab-report-3.md

 ```

 > Interestingly, this seems to write the file name and the numebr of occurences next to each other without giving a final
 > total.
 I tried to reverse the order of `-rc` but that didn't do anything.
+This is still helpful though, as it's faster than
+> manualy inputing the command for each file.

 Overall, this helped be get a better understanding of `grep` and made me realize how many things it can do.
 Also in case
 you are wondering, I did not use `grep` on directories because it dosent do anything (unless you recursivly search).